VitaDAO/whitepaper/README.md

 # VitaDAO Whitepaper

 ### Reproduction of Working Copy
+---

-This is a reproduction of the whitepaper working copy on Google docs [available here](https://docs.google.com/document/d/12UKF59VRNxpbE1B9P5N-KQ3HvH_8CRseHHtZ6tljRSk/edit#).
+This is a LaTeX reproduction of the whitepaper working copy on Google docs [available here](https://docs.google.com/document/d/12UKF59VRNxpbE1B9P5N-KQ3HvH_8CRseHHtZ6tljRSk/edit#).

 The only changes to this file from the original are:
 - Minor spelling issues